A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Discussion and Outlook

 On the theoretical side, the paradigm of tunable geometry opens the doors to a much broader search for spin liquid states in AMO settings.
 Our spin-chirality model provides a new microscopic framework to consider controlling and probing the CSL or even other types of spin liquids.
 For example, although we are motivated by dipolar interactions, our spin-chirality model informs us that the necessary interactions are only nearest-neighbor on a triangular lattice, which could potentially be implemented on other experimental platforms without long-range interactions.
 In addition, one can consider generalizations of higher spin or even more complex geometries, potentially leading to more exotic topological phases, such as non-Abelian spin liquids.

-\emph{Acknowledgements}--- We gratefully acknowledge the insights of M.~Bintz, E.~Demler, J.~Hauschild, L.~Homeier, R.~Mong, L.~Pollet, and R.~Veressen.
+\emph{Acknowledgements}--- We gratefully acknowledge the insights of M.~Bintz, E.~Demler, J.~Hauschild, L.~Homeier, R.~Mong, L.~Pollet, and R.~Verresen.
 FM acknowledges support from the NSF through a grant for ITAMP at Harvard University, as well as from the Netherlands Organisation for Scientific Research (NWO/OCW), as part of Quantum Limits (project number SUMMIT.1.1016).
 SC acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE 2140743.
+MZ was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No. DE-SC0022716.